Cambridge-ICCS/fortran-tf-lib/fortran-tf-lib/README.md

 You will probably need to help it find the latter by passing the `-DTENSORFLOW_LOCATION` variable to cmake.
 You can also override its choice of compilers with `-DCMAKE_Fortran_COMPILER` and `-DCMAKE_C_COMPILER`.
-It's best to not mix compilers from different vendors.
+It's best to not mix compilers from different vendors, so if you plan on linking this code to one built with a particular compiler set, use that.
 You may also specify where the library is to be installed with `-DCMAKE_INSTALL_PREFIX`.
 So a full invocation of `cmake` might look like this:

 ```
 cmake .. -DTENSORFLOW_LOCATION=/path/to/tf_c_api -DCMAKE_Fortran_COMPILER=ifort -DCMAKE_C_COMPILER=icc -DCMAKE_INSTALL_PREFIX=/path/to/fortran-tf-lib